20 Best Things to Do in Zion National Park

 Distance: 7.0 miles / 11.3 km

-This is why the Observation Point Trail via East Mesa is also one of my favorite alternatives to the much more popular Angels Landing Trail—not to mention that the summit is actually much higher than the summit of Angels Landing!
+This is exactly why the Observation Point Trail is one of my personal favorite adventures on all sides of the park, and one of my favorite alternatives to the much more popular Angels Landing Trail.

 Now, all this goes without saying that the Observation Point Trail via East Mesa is not accessible throughout the year, as the upper elevations along the rim of Zion Canyon receive much more snow than the canyon floor, some 2,200 ft.
 (671 m) below!

-Read My Separate Post: East Mesa Trail
+Read My Separate Post: Observation Point Trail via East Mesa

 Observation Point Trail

-5. Riverside Trail (The Narrows)
+Riverside Walk (The Narrows)

-Distance (One Way, Top-Down): 16 miles / 25.7 km
+Distance (One Way to Big Springs): 4.7 miles / 7.6 km

 The Narrows